barumau/pandunia/engli/esperanti_i_pandunia.md

 1. Add no ending to roots that are universally easy to pronounce.
 Ex. problem (problem).
 2. Add ending -e to roots that end in more difficult consonants.
 Ex. bote (boat), supe (soup), sufle (soufflé).
-3. Add apostrophe (i.e. glottal stop) to roots that end in an inseparable vowel.
-Ex. hero' (hero), xampu' (shampoo), sofa' (sofa), zebra' (zebra).

-The apostrophe moves the stress accent to the last vowel, so the difference is present both in written and in spoken language.
+3. Put the stress accent on the last vowel of the roots that end in an inseparable vowel.
+Ex. heró (hero), xampú (shampoo), sofá (sofa).
+The accent difference is present both in written and in spoken language.

-With this solution all kinds of words can be imported to Pandunia without changing or destroying any important letters.
+With this solution all kinds of words can be imported to Pandunia without changing or deleting any important letters.

 ### Esperanto roots have inherent word class